 Cultures and Religions of the Ancient Mediterranean (CRAM)

-The goal of the Cultures and Religions in the Ancient Mediterranean Colloquium is to promote high-level, interdisciplinary dialogue among faculty and graduate students who deal with religion and culture in antiquity in the Mediterranean basin and west Asia, all rather loosely defined.
+The Brown University seminar on Cultures and Religions of the Ancient Mediterranean (CRAM) serves as a gathering to promote high-level, interdisciplinary dialogue among faculty and graduate students who deal with religion and culture in the ancient Mediterranean basin and west Asia in the broadest terms.
 CRAM meets monthly during the academic year.
-Each meeting lasts about an hour, and typically is centered on a pre-circulated paper.
-CRAM is currently administered by Classics.
-For details of the CRAM Colloquium in 2018-19, please contact either Susan Harvey, Director of the Program in Early Christianity.
+Each meeting lasts about an hour, and typically is centered on a pre-circulated paper by one of our participants.
+We are especially interested in work in progress; CRAM is a great context for working on new ideas and thinking through new problems.

-Below you will find the provisional CRAM dates for the 2018-19 academic year.
-Please note, all events will take place on a Tuesday, from 12:00-1:00p.m. at the Joukowsky Institute, RI Hall Room 008, unless otherwise marked.
-Papers will be e-mailed out approximately two weeks ahead of the date indicated.
+Below is the CRAM schedule for the 2018-2019 academic year.
+Please note, all events except for the September 13 meeting, will take place on a Tuesday.
+All meetings take place 12:00-1:00p.m. at the Joukowsky Institute, RI Hall, Room 008.
+Papers will be emailed out approximately two weeks ahead of the date indicated.
 If you have difficulties accessing the upcoming paper, please contact Nicole Vadnais.
 Light luncheon fare will be provided!
 Please come and enjoy!
+Newcomers are always welcome.